Tooth Extraction Hemet, CA

 The process of having a tooth extraction

-If you do need to have a tooth extraction, there are several ways that the procedure can be conducted.
+If you do need to have a tooth extraction, there are several ways that we can go about the procedure.
 First, we will numb the area of your mouth so that you do not feel any direct discomfort.
 You will feel pressure during the procedure but otherwise remain relaxed and comfortable.
-If your tooth has matured and broken through the gums Dr. Stiewel can use dental tools to wiggle the tooth and pull it out of the socket.
-Afterwards, the area will be thoroughly cleaned, and gauze will be used to stop the bleeding while you recover.
-If, however, your tooth is impacted or still below the surface, as is common with wisdom teeth, oral surgery may be necessary for removing it.
-When completing this procedure in our Hemet dental office, we typically create an incision in the gums so that there is a flap.
+If your tooth has matured and broken through the gums, we can use dental tools to wiggle the tooth and pull it out of the socket.
+Afterward, the area will be thoroughly cleaned, and gauze will be used to stop the bleeding while you recover.
+If your tooth is impacted or still below the surface, as is common with wisdom teeth, oral surgery may be necessary for removing it.
+When completing this procedure in our dental office, we typically create an incision in the gums so that there is a flap.
 The flap is gently lifted so that we have access to the impacted tooth.
 In many cases, we can wiggle the tooth and lift it out of the socket.
-If, however, there is bone or tissue on top of the tooth, it will need to be cut away first.
+However, if there is bone or tissue on top of the tooth, it will need to be cut away first.
 If the tooth is particularly stubborn and not budging, we might need to break it into several pieces and remove it that way.
 Once the tooth has been removed from the socket, the area will be thoroughly cleaned before the flap is placed back down and sutured in place.
 Gauze is then used to stop the bleeding.

 How to care for your mouth after a tooth extraction

-At Hemet Dental Center: Brian Stiewel DDS, INC., we perform a tooth extraction in the least invasive manner possible so that the recovery time is shortened.
+At Hemet Dental Center: Brian Stiewel DDS, INC., we perform a tooth extraction in the least invasive manner possible to shorten the recovery time.
 Most of our patients will recover in the office for around an hour while we make sure that the bleeding has sufficiently slowed down, and any anesthesia is wearing off.
 We typically recommend having someone pick you up after having a tooth extraction.
 At home, you will want to rest and taking a nap is highly recommended.
 Be sure to drink plenty of water but avoid drinking anything that is too hot or too cold as this could lead to sensitivity for the first couple of days.
 We also recommend avoiding the use of a straw, for the first few days, as the suction could cause the affected area to start bleeding.
 How the procedure was completed will influence how long it takes to recover but, in general, the swelling will go down after a few days.
-In our 92543 family dentist office, we recommend taking ibuprofen to help reduce the swelling and to use an ice pack or cold compress for fifteen minutes at a time.
+In our family dentist office, we recommend taking ibuprofen to help reduce the swelling and to use an ice pack or cold compress for 15 minutes at a time.
 During your recovery, you should eat foods that are high in nutrition but soft.
 Drinking a smoothie with vegetables, fruit, yogurt, and protein powder is an excellent way to keep your nutrition levels up without needing to bite down on anything.
 As you add foods back in, be sure to start with things that are soft like noodles and gradually work your way up to a full diet.
 While caring for your mouth after a tooth extraction, you also need to keep your mouth as clean as possible.
 Brush your surrounding teeth like normal while carefully avoiding the surgical site.
 You can also rinse with water and baking soda or an antibacterial mouthwash to reduce the risk of an infection developing.
-Dr. Stiewel may want to see you for a follow-up appointment, as well.
+We may want to see you for a follow-up appointment, as well.

 Hemet Tooth Extraction